azullah/Getting_Cleaning_data/README.md

 - 'features.txt' - List of 561 features measured in the input data
 - 'features_info.txt' - Descriptions of the 561 features

+The script run_analysis.R will do the following:
+1. Read and combine the columns for training dataset
+2. Read and combine the columns for the test dataset
+3. Merge the test and training datasets
+4. Select only columns with Mean and STD
+5. Replaces Activity numbers with descriptive names
+6. Creates a data set with the average of each variable for each activity and each subject

 Notes:
 ======
 - The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).